anyaevostinar/anyaevostinar.github.io/classes/208-f25/hw7.md

     * `hex2raw` — a utility program that will help you to generate attack strings.
 Ignore `rtarget*` and `farm.c`

-3. **For each phase:**
+3. **Complete each phage:** For each phase, you'll want to follow these substeps:
     * Read about the phase. ([Phase1](#phase-1-make-ctarget-call-the-wrong-function), [Phase2](#phase-2-make-ctarget-call-the-wrong-function-with-an-int-parameter), [Phase3](#phase-3-make-ctarget-call-the-wrong-function-with-a-string-parameter))
-    * Use gdb (and [gcc for some phases](#appendix-b-generating-byte-codes)) to figure out what bytes you want to write into (and past) the input buffer so as to corrupt the stack frame in whatever way is required to achieve your goal.
+    * Use `gdb` (and [gcc for some phases](#appendix-b-generating-byte-codes)) to figure out what bytes you want to write into (and past) the input buffer so as to corrupt the stack frame in whatever way is required to achieve your goal.
-    * Store the bytes you want to input as space-delimited bytes (2 hexadecimal digits each) in the `ctarget.phaseN` file (with N for whichever phase you're working on).
+    * Store the bytes you want to input as space-delimited bytes (2 hexadecimal digits each) in the `ctarget.phaseN` file (with `N` for whichever phase you're working on).

-    Note that your exploit strings must not contain the byte value 0x0a, since this is the ASCII code for newline ('\n') and `ctarget` will consider it the end of your input.
+    Note that your exploit strings must not contain the byte value `0x0a`, since this is the ASCII code for newline (`'\n'`) and `ctarget` will consider it the end of your input.

     * Perform your attack like so:
     ```
     cat ctarget.phaseN | ./hex2raw | ./ctarget
     ```

-    If you're successful, ctarget will let you know.
+    If you're successful, `ctarget` will let you know.
-    * Make sure you run the attack on mantis so your success will get recorded.
+    * Make sure you run the attack on `mantis` so your success will get recorded.
     * Check out your progress at [http://cs208.mathcs.carleton.edu:1866/progress](http://cs208.mathcs.carleton.edu:1866/progress)
     Unless you run `ctarget` with the `-q` flag, your exploit string will be sent to the assignment server and tested.
 The server will then update your status on the progress page.

     There is no penalty for making mistakes in this assignment, nor are mistakes even recorded anywhere.
 Experiment at will!

-    The progress server expects you to work on mantis.mathcs.carleton.edu.
+    The progress server expects you to work on `mantis.mathcs.carleton.edu`.
 You can certainly do your work on any Linux x86-64 computer, but eventually, you'll need to submit your solution to each phase from mantis.

 4. **Celebrate!**

-## GENERAL INFORMATION ABOUT CTARGET
+## General information about `ctarget`
 `ctarget` reads strings from standard input.
 It does so using the function `getbuf`:

 ```c